• Skip to primary navigation

 Let cool for 5 minutes before removing the cupcakes from the pan and placing on a wire rack to cool completely.

-Once cooled, frost with your favourite frosting.
+Once cooled, frost with your favorite frosting.

 Best frosting for almond flour vanilla cupcakes